Updated September 9, 2020

 - Any seasonal closings (parks, trails, roads, etc.)

-2.1 Basic Settings for Outdoor Photography
+2.1 Basic Camera Settings for Outdoor Photography

-Fall foliage photography is approached no differently than any other type of landscape or nature photography, but below are a few tips to keep in mind for optimal results.
+Fall foliage photography is really approached no differently than any other type of landscape or nature photography, but below are a few tips to keep in mind for optimal results.

-Just like with any type of outdoor photography, the specific exposure settings you choose will depend on the present conditions, the composition, and what artistic effect you hope to achieve.
+The specific exposure settings you choose will depend on the present conditions, the composition, and what artistic effect you hope to achieve.

 |Setting||Definition||How does it affect exposure?||What does it do besides change exposure?||What setting to use for landscapes?|